 STOP AND THINK: Three buffers you will use in this lab are the binding buffer (BB), the wash buffer (WB), and the elution buffer (EB).
-What is
+What is the function of each?

 7. Examine the tube.
 You should see a supernatant and a solid pellet.